sourcenetwork/defradb/README.md

 }
 ```

-The document's `_key` is a unique identifier added to each document in a DefraDB node, determined by its schema and initial data.
+`_key` is the document's key, a unique identifier of the document, determined by its schema and initial data.

 ## Query documents

-Once you have populated your local node with data, you can query it:
+Once you have populated your node with data, you can query it:

 ```shell
 defradb client query '